 Most public water supplies contain fluoride levels that range anywhere from 0.7 to 1.2 parts per million.
 These levels are considered optimal.
 Fluoride becomes risky in high concentrations.
 According to Cashion Dental, the risks associated with high concentrations of fluoride vary according to a person’s weight.
 One of the risks associated with excessive levels of fluoride is a disorder called fluorosis.
 Fluorosis can result in tiny white discolorations on the teeth or can be as dramatic as large brown spots that appear on the teeth.
 Children under the age of 6 and babies that consume formula made with fluoridated water are more prone to fluorosis.

 Role of Fluoride in Pediatric Dental Health

 Clearly, some fluoride can be acquired just by drinking plenty of water, provided that any filtration used doesn’t remove minerals.
-According to Cashion Dental (click here), this is why drinking water is an important factor when it comes to good oral health.
+This is why drinking water is an important factor when it comes to good oral health.
 Fluoride should also be present in toothpaste that children use during daily oral hygiene.
 Generally, a pea-sized amount of toothpaste is enough.
 Additionally, during routine dental visits, topical fluoride treatments are generally non-harmful.

 Truth About Fluoride